timwindsor/BB10-WebWorks-Framework/extension_template/README.md

 This part of the document will describe:
 1. How to setup a native extension project in eclipse.
 2. The steps needed to implement a JNEXT extension on the native side.
+3. How to build your native extension project.

 ### How to create an Extension Project with the Native SDK